ChoiceCoin/v2/Governance-rewards/README.md

 ## LICENSE
 * [APACHE](https://github.com/ChoiceCoin/Decentralized-Decisions/blob/main/governance-rewards/LICENSE)

+# API Endpoint

-Alternativelly to use the Frontend Interface and Access the Api Endpoint for distributing rewards, You can run.
+Alternativelly to use the Frontend Interface and Access the API endpoint for distributing rewards.
+Run.

 ```
  $ npm start